-Examples of Long-Term Goal Interview Answers:
+Two Examples of Long-Term Goal Interview Answers:

 - Applying for an accounting position in a large clothing store: “In the short-term, I want to become an excellent accountant by improving my analytical skills.
 In the long-term, I’m interested in understanding how a clothing store makes a profit.
 Clothing stores operate in a challenging environment with fast-changing consumer trends.
 I would love to learn more about the logistics and financials of your store.
 In a few years, if I can prove myself as an excellent accountant, I would love to consider other positions such as “Assistant Manager” (Shows realistic ambition, passion and commitment to the company).